 - Bonds – Bonds are a loan where the government or a corporation will give you money now, in exchange for you giving them money later.
 Investing in bonds is a great way to make your money work for you.
 Rather than keeping it in a savings account, where it will collect very little interest, bonds offer a higher return on your investment.

 - Commodities – Commodities are goods and materials that have value – and if you can buy now at a low price and sell later at a higher price, you can make a profit.
-Commodities offer a way to hedge against inflation and are considered less risky than stocks.
+Commodities such as oil and gas investments offer a way to hedge against inflation and are considered less risky than stocks.
 However, prices can vary, so you should carefully consider how much of your portfolio you wish to devote to them.

 - Options and derivatives – Stock options and derivatives are two of the most powerful tools available to protect your assets.
 Both are derivatives and share similar traits; most important is the ability to hedge your portfolio against risk.
 Both are also subject to different risks and benefits.
 Once you’ve mastered both products, you will be able to protect yourself and your portfolio effectively.